facelessuser/ColorHelper/docs/src/markdown/usage.md

 ![Edit Tool](images/edit_tool.gif)

-The edit tool allows for editing of colors and mix with other colors.
+The edit tool allows for editing of colors and mixing with other colors.
 While editing, the panel will display a live preview.

-The tool will mix colors in the color space of the first color unless one is specified.
+When `@space` is specified, the output of the color will be in the given space.
+Additionally, if mixing, the tool will also mix colors in the provided space.
+If no space is specified, the color space of the first color is used for mixing and output.

 If percents are defined, they must add up to 100%, if they do not, they will be scaled.
 If only a single percent is defined, the other color will use 1 - percent.